eagle4life69/otr-contributor-directory/readme.txt

 == Features ==

-- Group episodes by root Show category (ignores subcategories with “Season”)
+- Automatically groups episodes by Show (from root category)
+- Ignores categories with "Season" in the name
-- Further grouped by Year from post title `(MM-DD-YY)`
+- Further groups by Year from post title (MM-DD-YY)
-- PowerPress enclosure used for MP3 download links
-- Episode tables styled for readability
+- Clean, responsive table layout for each year's episodes
-- Individual downloads styled with Elementor-style icons
+- Elementor-style download icons for individual MP3s
-- “Download All Episodes” button points to your custom PHP handler
+- “Download All Episodes” button (powered by custom PHP handler)
-- Alphabetical ordering of show tabs
-- Episodes sorted chronologically within each year
+- Year tabs within each show to reduce scroll fatigue
-- Shortcode-driven, supports aliases
+- Alphabetical sorting for shows and years
-- External JS file (no inline scripts)
+- External JavaScript file for better performance

 == Changelog ==

+= 1.0.7 =
+* Added year-level tab buttons within each show to reduce vertical scroll
+* Shows and years now sorted alphabetically
+* Updated styling and refined year/tab logic

 = 1.0.6 =
 * Ignored categories with the word “Season”